Street family: Sir Philip Whistler Street's generation

 Sir Philip Whistler Street, (1863–1938) was an Australian judge.
-He was the 8th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
+He served as the 8th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
 On 11 February 1907, he became a full judge of the Supreme Court of New South Wales.
 He became Chief Justice of the Supreme Court of New South Wales on 28 January 1925 and held that office until 1933.
-He became Lieutenant-Governor of New South Wales in 1930, and he administered the state in the absence of the governor from May to October 1934, January to February 1935, and January to August 1936.
+He administered the state in the absence of the governor from May to October 1934, January to February 1935, and January to August 1936.
 He died in 1938, and he had a state funeral.
 He is the second longest serving judge in New South Wales history.
 His son Laurence died fighting in the Gallipoli campaign as an officer in the First Australian Imperial Force, and his son Kenneth succeeded him as Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.

 Sir Kenneth Whistler Street's generation

-Lieutenant Laurence Whistler Street (1894–1915) was an Australian army officer.
+Lieutenant Laurence Whistler Street (1894–1915) was an Australian Army officer.
 He was 21 when he was killed in action in May 1915, while fighting in the Gallipoli campaign in the First World War.
 He was studying law at Sydney Law School, when he enlisted in the First Australian Imperial Force in August 1914, and he was made an officer of the 3rd Battalion of the 1st Infantry Brigade.

-Lieutenant-Colonel Sir Kenneth Whistler Street, (1890–1972) was an Australian judge.
-He was the 10th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
+Lieutenant Colonel Sir Kenneth Whistler Street, (1890–1972) was an Australian judge.
+He served as the 10th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
 He was elevated as a judge of the Supreme Court of New South Wales on 7 October 1931, and there he joined the bench of which his father was then Chief Justice.
 According to Percival Serle, this is the only known case in Australian history of a father and a son sitting together as judges on the same bench.
 He was sworn in as Chief Justice of the Supreme Court of New South Wales on 7 February 1950.
-He was Lieutenant-Governor of New South Wales from 1950 to 1972.
+He served as Lieutenant-Governor of New South Wales from 1950 to 1972.
 Prior to his career as a judge, he served in the First World War.
 He was commissioned on 29 September 1914 in the Duke of Cornwall's Light Infantry and he was sent to France.
 He retired with the rank of lieutenant colonel in the Citizens Military Force, and he was buried with a state funeral at St Andrew's Cathedral, Sydney.
 He is the namesake of Street House at Cranbrook School, Sydney.
 Kenneth married Jessie Mary Grey Lillingston, and their children were named Laurence, Belinda, Philippa and Roger.
 His son Laurence succeeded him as Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.